mikenemat/gm-onstar-probe/README.md

 NOTES:

-- Fixed nonces in use for the JWT/oauth handshake...will be fixed soon
+- Fixed nonces in use for the JWT/oauth handshake - no plans to fix.
+This 2nd layer of crypto ontop of SSL appears useless.
+- The oauth handshake seems to fail periodically for no obvious reason with an "invalid_request" response - this is not handled by the script and will cause it to crash.
+Perhaps due to a rate-limiting function.
+Be smart and don't use this frivolously.